Oksenøen

-Oksenøen, also spelled Oxenøen and Oksenøyen, and sometimes referred to as Oksenøen Bruk, is an office complex on the peninsula of Fornebu in Bærum, Norway.
+Oksenøen, also spelled Oxenøen and Oksenøyen, and sometimes referred to as Oksenøen Bruk, is an office complex on the peninsula of Fornebu in Bærum Municipality, Norway.
 Traditionally the site consisted of two farms, Store Oksenøen and Lille Oksenøen, which date back to the late Iron Age.
 The site became a market garden from 1919.
 This was rebuilt to create a 14000 m2 office complex which opened in 1999.
 The complex was until 2013 the head office of Norske Skog.

 History

 Settlements at Oksenøen have been dated to the Germanic Iron Age and Viking Age, in the period 600 to 1050 AD.
 A burial mound at Lille Oksenøen has been dated to the same period.
 Oksenøen has since the Middle Ages consisted of two farms, Store Øksenøen (colloquially Storøen) and Lille Øksenøen (colloquially Lilleøen).
 The latter was considerably smaller.
 These two, along with the farm Fornebu, came under ownership of the Catholic Church during the early Middle Ages.
 Following the Reformation in 1537, ownership passed to the state.
 Shortly afterwards Lille Øksenøen was taken over by private owners, with frequent changes of ownership.
 It became a croft in 1771, and became part of the Fornebu estate in 1812.
 Store Øksenøen remained owned by the state until 1838.
 The property was split in 1867.

 The opening of the Drammen Line in 1872 made the Fornebu area attractive for housing.
 Gradually areas were parceled for housing, although Oksenøen was too far from the train line to be attractive for much more than summer cottages.
 There was a small road which led to the farms.
 In the early 20th century Oksenøen was converted into a market garden.
 Designed by Palace Gardener Nickelsen and Architect Magnus Poulsson, the facility was completed in 1919.
 It consisted of eight to ten buildings and ten to twelve greenhouses.
 It was the largest market garden in the Nordic Countries in 1919, and by far the largest such facility in Norway to be built with a central plan.